OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 * Supply the `Management User` and `Management Password` of the user was defined using the instructions from [Configure Tomcat](#configure_tomcat).
 * The `Start/Stop the Deployment` option allows you to start or stop the deployed application.

-## Starting/Stopping Tomcat Applications Step Details
+## Starting/Stopping Tomcat applications step details

 | Field Name | Required | Default | Field Description |
 |-|-|-|-|